PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "You're heart is only filled with money," said Asarah.
 "Money and mistrust."

 "No," said Boltac, "It's not full.
-There's room for more."
+There's room for more money."
 Asarah rolled her eyes.
 "Besides, that's not the point.
 It's not about my heart.
 My head is filled  with common sense.
 Say he's not being conned -- Which is unlikely, but what the hell -- so I give him the sword and he goes and gets himself killed.
 Enh, then that's on me and for what?"

 "But that's how she will know.
 The only way she can know!"